Vaesea/Coalesce-VS-Stev-Fantrack/README.md

 # Coalesce (VS Stev Fantrack)
 "storage" page for coalesce parts and the full coalesce. using github because it's easier

-if you want to, you can put your own parts in a pull request
+if you want to, you can put a part in a pull request

 you can use any part, round or the full thing here, the license is CC-BY-4.0 which may sound scary but it means you can use anything here, but you need to give credit if you do.